 High School Transition Program

-This summer at Oregon Tech high school students have the opportunity to explore their interests in STEM fields with exciting classes at the Portland Metro campus in Wilsonville.
-Please note that classes will be fully remote due to the COVID-19 pandemic.
-Contact us to schedule an advising appointment via Zoom and to register for classes.
+Oregon Tech invites high school students to join us in getting a head start on their college careers by enrolling in classes on our Portland-Metro campus in Wilsonville.
+Contact us to schedule an advising appointment in person or via Zoom and to register for classes.

-Registration opens on May 8th and classes begin on June 22nd, so act fast to make sure there are still seats remaining in the classes that interest you.
-Don't see a class that you want to take?
-Explore the full list of classes by using the course search tool.
+Browse the courses below to see which classes might be a good fit for you this fall!.
+You can also explore the full list of classes by using the course search tool.
 Remember that we can only extend the HST tuition discount to classes that are not highlighted as online.

 Students wishing to enroll in HST courses must: